AnnaSava/AnnaSava/README.md

 </div>

 ### :woman_technologist: GetInfo() => "Backend Developer";
+  - 🚀 I graduated from the Moscow Aviation Institute with a degree in Automated Information Processing and Control Systems (АСОиУ)
-  - 🔭 I’m working on No-Code and CRM systems and also on my pet projects.
+  - 🐴 I’m working on No-Code, Low-Code, CRM and BPM systems and also on my pet projects.
-  - 🌱 I’m learning microservices, RabbitMQ, Redis, Docker, ElasticSearch and so on.
+  - 🐌 I’m learning microservices, RabbitMQ, Redis, Docker, Elasticsearch and so on.
+  - 🦉 "Sava" in my nickname means misspelled "owl" in Russian

 <!--
 ### :fire: My Stats :